GVS-007/GVS-007/README.md

 - 👀 I’m interested in Machine Learning, Deep Learning, CV and NLP
 - 🌱 I’m a MS CS Grad @ ASU, Ex IIT KGP
 - 📫 You can reach me at gundavenkatasai53@gmail.com
-- 🌱 My aim is to combine technology and science to make this world a better place to live.
+- 🌱 Feel free to shoot a mail regarding collabrations or chats, I love connecting with people.

 <!---
 GVS-007/GVS-007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.